andrievsky/inner-game/README.md

 # RPG style battle simulation example

+# Disclaimer - Zenject and Actors have been used for educational purposes.
+Please do not use entities approach and deps injection in a project this scale :)

 ## Impl. details ##
 * Actors state are distributed along models to keep the code clear, flexible and testable
 * Code style - For the project I used Golang style for getters/setters insted of native C# to compare